SAP-samples/teched2022-AP261/exercises/ex4/README.md

 <br>![](/exercises/ex1/images/Ex_4_2_Image.png)

 2. Go to the pricing tab
-3. CLick on "Price Futures" button.
+3. Click on "Price Futures" button.
-4. A pop-up will open with teh unpriced futures quantity information.
-There may be one or more pricing lots and one with $ number for unpriced quantity Pricing lot.
+4. A pop-up will open with the unpriced futures quantity information.
+Price is fetched from the market(Source being ACM S/4HANA).There may be one or more pricing lots on the screen.
-5. Futures price should already appear in the lot and quantity is editable.
-Please enter the quantity for which you intend to establish futures price.
-Perform this step for a $ pricing lot and one which has Basis price.
+5. Futures price should already appear for the lot and quantity should be editable.
+Enter the quantity for which you intend to establish futures price.
+Perform this step for a pricing lot which already has Basis priced.
 6. Click on "Save".
-7. You should be redirected to the Contract item details page and there qill be $ pricing lots which you just requested.
+7. You should be redirected to the Contract item details page.
 8. Navigate back to "Manage Contracts" list page and search the same contract.
-9. Navigate to the details page and you should see the new pricing lots with actual pricing lot numbers synched back from S/4HANA ACM.
+9. Navigate to the details page and you should see the pricing lot with FLAT price for the quantity you just priced.

 ## Exercise 4.3 Review Contract Monitoring Cards